Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### Level 20: Greater Divine Intervention

 You can call on even more powerful divine intervention.
-When you use your Divine Intervention feature, you can choose Wish when you select a spell.
+When you use your Divine Intervention feature, you can choose [:spell-lv9: Wish] when you select a spell.
 If you do so, you can't use Divine Intervention again until you finish 2d4 Long Rests.

 --8<-- "includes/snippets/skills.md"

 --8<-- "includes/snippets/spells2/lv0.md"
 --8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv9.md"